PeoplesFootballExp/Peoples-Football-Experience/docs/PFE Vault/01_Development/Pillars of People's Football Experience.md

-## **Free to Play**
+## **1. Free to Play**

 ### Free to all players

 This game will be free to all players.
 This was done to hopefully ensure that all players can access the game regardless of their financial standing.
 Free means that anyone in the world can download the game and play it.
-This also translates to the future too as this game will remain FREE FOREVER

-### No Yearly Releases

-In addition to the game being free forever, the game will also not have yearly releases.
-This means that this game is not planned to have a new version every year.
-Instead, the game will receive FREE UPDATES and FREE DLC to ensure the game continues to get better.

-Even if there is a need to release a Global XI Football Maestro 2, perhaps due to change of game engine or entire rework, the new game will also be free.
-Yes, ALL FUTURE INSTALLMENTS WILL ALSO BE FREE.
-This ensures that at no point will this game charge users to begin playing
+### Free Updates and Future Games

+The game will be updated regularly and any future installations will also be free.
+No more of the expensive yearly release that sports games are infamous for, these games will be free forever with a focus on quality over quantity.

 ### No ADs

-There will also be no Ads in the game as well.
-This is true for mobile, pc, and website.
-This is mostly due to my own hatred of Ads but also because not charging money to play but then spamming ads every minute feels disingenuous.
-Therefore, all installments of this game will include NO ADS
+There will be no in-game advertisements.
+Any advertisements in-game, such as stadium advertising banners or football kit sponsorships, will all be from fake in-universe companies.

 ### No In-Game Purchases

 There will be no form of in-game purchases.
-This follows the same principle as making the game free but also ensuring there is absolutely NO PAYWALL to any player.
-This also means any added content in the form of DLC will also be free.
-This also means there will be NO PAY-TO-WIN in the game at all. (especially true even when multiplayer is introduced).
+This also means there will be NO PAY-TO-WIN in the game at all.
 This game is meant to be fair to all players so no player will gain an advantage based on how much money they have to spare.

-> Money will never be the priority, the beautiful game comes first! - Global XI Football Maestro
+> Money will never be the priority, the beautiful game comes first! - People's Football Experience

-## **Open Source**
+## **2. Open Source**
 ### Openly Available Source Code

-The game’s entire source code will be publicly available.
-This ensures that everyone will know what they are installing.
-This also helps to foster more positive things that will be discussed on more later.
+The game’s source code will be publicly available under the GNU General Public License v3.0.

 ### Collaboration and Contribution